NJacobsohn/Your-Learning-is-in-Another-Castle/README.md

 To read a much more intensive explanation of PPO, check out the [paper written about it.](https://arxiv.org/abs/1707.06347)

 To check out a more digestible explanation, (not quite layman's terms, but with a lexicon less nestled in academia) [OpenAI has a good blog post about it.](https://openai.com/blog/openai-baselines-ppo/)

+## **Genetic Learning**

+The general idea behind genetic learning is simple, can you have an agent learn an environment through evolution?
+Obviously computers don't have genes or anything like that, but it's easy to simulate.
+If you create a genepool of say, 100 agents, all of which have 1000 randomly generated actions assigned to them as their genes, then run all those agents through the environment, you've created 100 bad models.
+But if you track the rewards for each agent as it goes through the environment, then kill off the bottom 90% of agents, now you've got the best of the worst.
+But the whole point of evolution isn't being perfect immediately, it's adapting to your environment slowly, generation by generation.
+So now you need to create the next generation of agents, so to speak.
+You do this by creating children from the top 10% of the agents of the previous generation.
+The most basic algorithm would be creating 9 copies of each agent (assuming 100 agent genepools) but with a mutation chance.
+Meaning each action of the agent has some chance to mutate into a different, random action.
+You end up with the previous best agents + 90 children in this new generation.
+Then we run them through the environment again and repeat until happy.
+This basic model provides many things that the CNN + PPO version doesn't, which is faster computation times and the ability to run all these agnets in parallel.

 ## **Image vs. Numerical Models**